Estimated time: 15 minutes

 Remove your phone number

 There are no good reasons to keep a phone number attached to your account, and it’s the easiest way for a hacker to get into your account after SIM swapping you.
-Getting verified requires you to add a phone number, but you can remove it afterwards.
+Getting verified requires you to add a phone number, but you can remove it afterward.

 1. Go to https://twitter.com/settings/phone